peterw-github/Regression_Housing/README.md

 I suspected this outlier issue, was due to multi-collinearity between the categorical features (them being highly linearly correlated either to each other, or to the rest of the non-target features in the dataset), and thus employed Ridge Regression.
 I decided on Ridge Regression, as it was designed to deal with datasets that have a potentially large number of features, that are highly linearly correlated to each other, the exact problem I thought standard linear regression was encountering.

-Ridge regression worked out nicely, solving the extreme outlier problem, and performing overall decently well IMO.
+Ridge regression worked out nicely, solving the extreme outlier problem fairly well, and performing overall decently IMO.

 The **results of the Ridge Regression model** is here: